MicrosoftDocs/MIMDocs/MIMDocs/Understand/bhold-concepts-guide.md

 ![](media/bhold-concepts-guide/org-chart-02.png)

-In this example, each sales associate would belong to two organizational units: one representing the associate's place in the organization's management structure, and one representing the associate�s customer base (retail or corporate).
+In this example, each sales associate would belong to two organizational units: one representing the associate's place in the organization's management structure, and one representing the associate's customer base (retail or corporate).
 Each organizational unit can be assigned different roles which, in turn, can be assigned different permissions for accessing the organization's IT resources.
 In addition, roles can be inherited from parent organizational units, simplifying the process of propagating roles to users.
 On the other hand, specific roles can be prevented from being inherited, ensuring that a specific role is associated only with the appropriate organizational units.

 OrgUnits can be created in BHOLD Suite by using the BHOLD Core web portal or by using the BHOLD Model Generator.